jkurz/MSS-Code-Guidelines/README.md

 ## Contributors
+* **YOU!** - please contribute to these code guidelines!
+If you have any suggestions for improvement to these guidelines, *create an issue* to discuss it or *create a pull request* with your changes and discussion will occur on that PR.

+### Original Authors
 * James Young [@jamsyoung](http://twitter.com/jamsyoung), [github](https://github.com/jamsyoung)
 * Matt Crutchfield [@mtcrutch](https://twitter.com/mtcrutch), [github](https://github.com/mtcrutch)

 ## JavaScript
 The JavaScript guidelines are based off of [idiomatic.js](https://github.com/rwaldron/idiomatic.js).